hjnnjh/claude-code-router-switch/README.md

 1. Select an option.
 2. Follow the interactive prompts to choose providers and models.
-3. Manage presets to save and restore configurations.
+3. Use the Preset features to save and restore configurations.
 4. Select **Apply Changes & Exit** to save your configuration, restart CCR, and update Claude Code.

 ## Uninstallation